Acadian flycatcher

 The Acadian flycatcher (Empidonax virescens) is a small insect-eating bird of the tyrant flycatcher family.

 Description

 Adults have olive upperparts, darker on the wings and tail, with whitish underparts; they have a white eye ring, white wing bars and a wide bill.
 The breast is washed with olive.
 The upper part of the bill is dark; the lower part is yellowish.
 This bird's song is an explosive peet-sa.
 The call is a soft peet.
-They also have a call similar to that of the northern flicker A unique two-note song described as "ka-zeep", and its location in its preferred habitat, are two features that help to identify this species.
+They also have a call similar to that of the northern flicker.
+A unique two-note song described as "ka-zeep" helps to identify this species.